mgrobaker/earthquake_streaming/README.md

 As mentioned, I deployed a Pulsar cluster on AWS.
 I do not include the configuration files I used for that cluster.
 The code in this repo would have to be modified with the connection details of the particular Pulsar cluster you are connecting to.

 # Future work
-Given more time, here are some interesting areas to work on in this project.
+Given more time, here are some interesting areas to work on to further this project.

 ## Improve Pulsar usage
 ### Topic architecture